Zahid-Kazi/SentimentAnalysis_IMDBdataset/README.md

 # Dataset
 The dataset used in this project is the IMDB dataset, which contains 40,000 movie reviews labeled as positive or negative.

-# Models and Techniques
+# Models and Vectorization Techniques used
-# Vectorization Techniques
 CountVectorizer with Binary Attribute (binary=True)

 CountVectorizer without Binary Attribute (binary=False)